Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 Recent advancements in data science have catalyzed the development of predictive models for various problems, including political conflicts such as civil wars [[2]](#2) [[3]](#3) [[4]](#4).
 In 2015, Muchlinski _et al._ published a paper _Comparing Random Forest with Logistic Regression for Predicting Class-Imbalanced Civil War Onset Data_.
 They used Random Forests to try predicting rare events in conflict data more accurately.
 In this project, we first aim at benchmarking these results against other common machine learning algorithms, namely neural networks and gradient boosted trees.
 As the geographical area was an important feature in the abovementioned study ("Western Europe and US Dummy" in Fig. 4 [[5]](#5)), we will examine whether predictions differ when training separate models for each continent or subregion.
 Finally, we will explore whether civil war events can be forecast as time series instead of simple regression points, e.g., using autoregressive models.

+# Zoom in on the dataset, Civil War Data
+The Civil War Data gathers annual measurements of many features for each recognized country in the world from 1945 to 2000 [[4]](#4).

+The predictive variables notably include the type of government of the country, ethnic, linguistics, and religious indices, importation and exportation information, infant mortality, the rate of illiteracy, life expectancy, the situation in neighboring countries, topology and geographical information.

+As for the dependent variable, it consists in a binary measure indicating whether a civil war onset occurred for a given country in a given year.

 # Stretching the limits of previous analysis
 ## Data wrangling
 Before diving into the analysis, we first cleaned and organized the dataset.
 The latter is in civil war data (CWD), which consists in many features measured annually for each recognized country in the world from 1945 to 2000 [[4]](#4).
 We loaded the 88 variables indicated by Muchlinski et al. [5] together with the response variable (1 if a civil war event occured in a given country-year, 0 otherwise) and columns with country-year information, and cleaned the resulting dataset for the rest of the notebook.